 Newborns would be unable to maintain their core body temperature without external thermal protection.
 Due to their high body surface area to weight ratio, babies tend to lose heat by evaporation (1).

-As babies cannot maintain their core body temperature, it is common for their hands and legs to feel colder than the rest of the body.
 This is why it is advised to cover your baby’s head, legs, and hands with an extra layer to prevent loss of heat from the body by evaporation after birth.

-2. Underdeveloped blood circulation
+2. Blood circulation

 As a baby’s blood circulatory system is underdeveloped, the blood may not be able to carry the oxygen to the hands and legs effectively.
 This lack of oxygen may cause cold hands in babies and may manifest through a bluish discoloration of the skin, a common condition called acrocyanosis.
 Other parts such as ears, nose, lips, and nipples may also be affected.